SuryaaVadachennimalaiSelvaraj/Machine-Learning-for-IWT-Ship-Traffic-Analysis-Object-Detection-vs.-AIS-Data-/README.md

 This file will discuss steps to execute the code for object identification, the results of which would be compared with the existing AIS data to test for anomalies.

 ### Procedure
-The steps from downloading the video to executing the code will be explained below
+The steps below will guide the user from installing the dependencies until running the code,
 #### Step 1 - Downloading the Video
 * To be able to download a video in the background, I started off creating an account in the [amazon webservers](https://aws.amazon.com/?nc2=h_lg)
     * A New instance is created with __Ubuntu__ as the Operating system and the other options such that they complement the free tier services